Ecuador votes on extradition amid crime boom

 Analysts say Sunday's vote will serve as a political test for Lasso, who took office in 2021 and has an unpopularity rating of 80 percent, according to a recent poll.

-The opposition Citizen Revolution movement led by former socialist president Rafael Correa are campaigning for the rejection of Lasso's proposed constitutional reforms.
+The opposition Citizen Revolution movement led by former socialist president Rafael Correa is campaigning for the rejection of Lasso's proposed constitutional reforms.

-The election council has 10 days to count Sunday's votes and will announce results only after all possible challenges have been resolved.

-The National Assembly, where Lasso' ruling party has only 13 of the 137 seats, will have one year to implement any constitutional changes approved in Sunday's referendum.
+The National Assembly, where Lasso's ruling party has only 13 of the 137 seats, will have one year to implement any constitutional changes approved in Sunday's referendum.

 © 2023 AFP